 It seems as if the fitness industry not too long ago was engulfed in the newest and latest machine.
 However, the recent pendulum of this industry has been going back to the minimalist end of the spectrum giving attention to calisthenic exercises.
-This has lead to the popularity with exercises such as the Pistol squat AKA the single leg squat.
-This exercise however is a complex movement that is overall encompassing of strength, motor control, and range of motion (ESPECIALLY at the ankle).
-This series will break down WHY you are not able to pistol squat as well as HOW TO have the proper balance of strength, motor control, and mobility to perform this complex movement!
-Without the proper recipe, you may find yourself falling right on your butt time after time. […]
+This has led to the popularity of exercises such as the Pistol squat AKA a modification of the single-leg squat.
+This exercise is a complex movement that requires strength, motor control, and range of motion (particularly at the ankle).
+This series will help you identify why you might not able to pistol squat as well as how to gain the proper balance of strength, motor control, and mobility to perform this complex movement!
+Follow along in this article to learn how to pistol squat!